Cyber Monday: United States

 In 2014, the average planned expenditure was $361 per person.
-46 percent of people expect to pay with credit cards and 43 percent expect to pay with debit cards.
-Sales are up 8.1%, according to IBM Digital Analytics.
-The average order is $131.66, flat with last year, though the number of transactions is up and people are buying more items on average per order.
+46 percent of people expected to pay with credit cards and 43 percent expected to pay with debit cards.
+Sales were up 8.1%, according to IBM Digital Analytics.
+The average order was $131.66, flat with the preceding year, though the number of transactions was up and people were buying more items on average per order.

-In 2016, according to Adobe Digital Insights, Cyber Monday hit a new record with $3.45 billion, and which was the first time that online sales in one single day surpassed $3 billion in US history.
+In 2016, according to Adobe Digital Insights, Cyber Monday hit a new record with $3.45 billion, and was the first time that online sales in one single day surpassed $3 billion.
 The numbers went up 12.1% from the previous year.

-In 2018, according to Adobe Analytics Cyber Monday hits a record $7.9 billion of online spending which is a 19.3% increase from a year ago.
+In 2018, according to Adobe Analytics, Cyber Monday hit a record $7.9 billion of online spending, which was a 19.3% increase from a year previous.

 In 2019, according to Adobe Analytics, Cyber Monday mobile transactions totaled $3.1 billion with total online sales reaching a record $9.4 billion.

-U.S. employers have been cracking down on employees using company equipment and company time for non-work-related purposes, including Cyber Monday.
-As of November 2011, 22% of employers had fired an employee for using the Internet for non-work related activity; 7% of human resource managers surveyed had fired an employee for holiday shopping; and 54% of employers were blocking employees from accessing certain websites.
-According to CareerBuilder's annual Cyber Monday survey, more than half of workers (53%) say they spend at least some work time holiday shopping on the Internet, up 3% from 2015.
-Of this group, 43% spend an hour or more doing so, compared to 42% from 2015.